George Read Jr.: Political career

 In 1789, the same year his father began his service as a senator in the first session of the U.S. Senate, George Read Jr. received an appointment from President George Washington as the first U.S. Attorney for the District of Delaware thanks to his father's efforts.
 The job meant that Read would be responsible for prosecuting cases brought in federal court in the state of Delaware.

+In 1803, Read was nominated by the Democratic-Republicans for a U.S. Senate seat in Delaware, losing 20–9 to Federalist incumbent Samuel White.

 Read was called to testify before the Senate as a prosecution witness in the 1805 impeachment trial of Supreme Court Justice Samuel Chase.
 Read had been serving as the prosecuting attorney before a grand jury in the New Castle Court House in 1800 when Chase refused to discharge the grand jury until they investigated a local printer for possible charges under the Sedition Act.
 Despite Read's testimony, Chase was acquitted by the Senate.

 In 1812, upon hearing of the death of U.S. District Judge Gunning Bedford Jr., Read wrote a letter to President James Madison seeking to be appointed to the bench.
 This was Read's first of several attempts at securing for himself a higher political office.
 Madison instead appointed John Fisher, the brother-in-law of Madison's former Attorney General, Caesar Augustus Rodney.

 U.S. Representative Henry M. Ridgely declined to seek reelection to the House in 1814, and Read ran for the office.
 Read ran as a Republican, but Delaware was one of the few states that remained fertile ground for the Federalist Party, which had won the state in the presidential elections of 1808 and 1812.
 Read lost by 10%.
 He made a second attempt at running for a seat in the House in 1818, but lost again, albeit by a much narrower margin of 1.65%.

 Read sent a letter of resignation from his post as U.S. Attorney in 1815, and he was succeeded by his son, George Read III.

 In 1820, at the request of Attorney General William Wirt, Read collaborated with Caesar A. Rodney in preparing a report for Secretary of War John C. Calhoun detailing the legal history of Delaware's colonial deeds and rights to the Delaware River in order to resolve a dispute over the ownership of Fort Delaware.

 Judge Fisher died in 1823, and Read wrote a letter to Rodney on April 22 applying for the position of U.S. District Judge for a second time.
 He was rebuffed again, however, as President James Monroe appointed Willard Hall to the bench instead.

 In 1831, Delaware convened a convention to draft a new state Constitution.
 Read was a delegate to the convention, alongside Judge Hall.
 During the convention, the two were generally aligned in advocating in favor of making substantial revisions to the Constitution in New Castle County's interests.